 No taxes removed

-Independent workers don’t have any payroll taxes taken out.
+Because of this worker classification, independent workers don’t have any payroll taxes taken out, nor do they pay into Social Security.
 While it may seem significant to receive all your earnings, you still need to pay Uncle Sam.
 It’s easy for freelancers and gig economy workers to spend all their money and not pay taxes.
 A successful gig worker gets into the habit each quarter to send their required amount to the Internal Revenue Service (IRS)..